Engineering Practices Break Music Interaction

 Have you ever encountered an interactive system of great technical prowess but with lousy interaction capabilities?
 And what about one with a big AI sticker up front?

-This situation is far more common than we think.
+This situation may be more common than we think.
 Can we unpack the design process of a technical artefact and understand the people and beliefs that drive it?

 The engineer's toolbox is a wide array of tools and tricks to get the job done.
 But we may be getting more than we bargained for: It carries a way to model reality that sometimes attempts to stabilize the messy world we live in, trying to make sense of it in ways that can bizarrely fail beyond the narrow test scenarios we envision.